uber-archive/makisu/README.md

 ...
 ...

 # An step we want to cache.
-A single layer will be generated here on top of base image.
+A single layer will be generated and cached here on top of base image.
 RUN npm install #!COMMIT

 ...
 ...
 ...

-# Last step of last stage always commit by default, generating another layer.
+# The last step of the last stage always commit by default, generating and caching another layer.
 ENTRYPOINT ["/bin/bash"]

 ```